Leaflet/Leaflet/docs/download.md

 - cdnjs: https://cdnjs.com/libraries/leaflet
 - jsDelivr: https://www.jsdelivr.com/package/npm/leaflet?path=dist

+_Disclaimer: these services are external to Leaflet; for questions or support, please contact them directly._

 ### Using a Downloaded Version of Leaflet

 Inside the archives downloaded from the above links, you will see four things: